hubermjonathan/datenight-client/README.md

-# tbd
+# DateNight
-project for CS408
+frontend of project for CS408 group 2

 ## members
 jon huber